 Today, the newest innovation in clear aligner treatment allows for faster, cheaper treatment from the comfort of your own home.
-Home aligner companies like SmileDirectClub and Candid have proven effective at correcting dental concerns such as crowding, spacing, and even some mild bite conditions.
+Home aligner companies like byte and Candid have proven effective at correcting dental concerns like crowding, spacing, and even some mild bite conditions.
 That said, some clear aligners are better-suited to treat certain conditions than others.
 In this guide, we’ll take a closer look at some of the most popular clear aligners available and help you decide whether they’re a good option for your teeth.

 Table of Contents

 Adults seeking teeth straightening treatment often gravitate toward clear aligners because they eliminate the hassle and visibility of braces.
 Plus, they’re powerful – clear aligners can correct some of the most widespread cosmetic dental issues.
 Both in-office and at-home clear aligners have been proven to successfully treat mild-to-moderate alignment issues, such as crowding and spacing.
 This means that the average person with slightly crooked teeth or a small gap between their teeth is a great fit for clear aligner treatment.

 In addition to the obvious benefit of being much less detectable, clear aligners also offer a greatly reduced treatment time.
 For in-office aligners like Invisalign and ClearCorrect, the average treatment time is 12-18 months.
 For at-home aligners like Candid and SmileDirectClub, treatment time shrinks to 6 months on average.
 One at-home aligner provider, byte, boasts an average treatment time of only 3 months.
 This is a huge difference from braces, which often require 24 months to deliver results.